-As outlined in section 12.1, the digital admins and Coordinator Marketing and Communications will be responsible for developing digital marketing content and publishing this directly to Council-owned accounts (except for business unit specific accounts).
-Approval is only required where content is of a sensitive nature or when developing a response to a significant issue.
+As outlined in section 12.1, the digital admins and Digital Marketing Officer will be responsible for developing digital marketing content and publishing this directly to Council-owned accounts.
+Approval is only required where content is of a sensitive nature or when developing a response to a significant issue where approval from the Team Leader Marketing and Communications is required.